emerald-dao/intermediate-cadence-course/chapter2.0/day3/README.md

-# Chapter 3 Day 5 - Borrowing Contracts
+# Chapter 2 Day 3 - Borrowing Contracts

 Heyo!
 This lesson will be pretty short, but it is a very new feature of Cadence that I think is pretty cool, and potentially has some really cool use cases that are undiscovered!